Chandni-L5/DishShare/README.md

 During the designing and styling process of the website, I have kept in mind to aim to make the page as user friendly and accessible as possible.
 I have achieved this by:

 * Semantic HTML -Use of descriptive alt attributes on the images used throughout the site.
+* Use of ARIA labels to improve accessibility for screen readers.
+* Use of Bootstrap framework to ensure responsive design across different devices and screen sizes.
+* Use of legible fonts and appropriate font sizes to enhance readability.
+* Consistent navigation structure across all pages.
+* Alt text for all images.
 * I have checked the colour scheme used on the application using [coolors.co](https://coolors.co/contrast-checker/112a46-acc8e5) to assess the contrast of the colours used.

 <details>